- Welcome to the Six Degrees Holdings Limited’s (“6DG”) privacy notice.

 - We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-- We may transfer personal data outside the EEA when product and services are provided by external third-party suppliers and the processing of personal data is necessary for the performance of a contract.
+- We may transfer personal data outside the UK and EEA when product and services are provided by external third-party suppliers and the processing of personal data is necessary for the performance of a contract.

-- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection of personal data by the European Commission.
 For further details, see European Commission – Adequacy Decisions.

 - Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
 For further details, see European Commission – Standard Contractual Clauses.